Best Dyson alternatives 2024: we've tested 36 alternatives that are $100s cheaper and these are the top 9 to consider

 Alternative vacuum brands often claim high-quality designs and premium, useful features – but without the steep cost.
 However, without testing them for yourself, it's tough to know which ones live up to their claims.

-That's why, after our roundup of the best vacuums on the market, we called on our team of testing and in-house consumer experts to assemble the strongest alternatives to Dyson.
-We've fully tested almost the entire Dyson lineup, so we know what we're looking for in an alternative.
-Dust detection, easy pet hair pickup, boosted suction modes and lightweight builds are some of the big features, but the main one is unrivaled suction power.
+Altogether, we've fully tested almost the entire Dyson lineup of recent years, from their three flagship models to the more budget-friendly options, so we know what we're looking for in an alternative.
+Dust detection, easy pet hair pickup, boosted suction modes and lightweight builds are some of the key features, but the main one is immense suction power.

 Right now, our favorite Dyson alternative is the Shark Vertex Pro and our favorite upright Dyson alternative is the Shark POWERDETECT.
 Shark have been making some of the best vacuums for a long time, and while Dyson are famous for offering the most powerful tech, Shark has crafted their own excellence with truly helpful features, multi-purpose floor heads and strong suction – all at a more affordable price.